interactiveknowledge/blog_lineup_game_demo/README.md

 3. `yarn install`
 4. `yarn start`

+## Playing

+* Use the info icon on the top right to see instructions.
+* Use the arrow keys or the Move control to move the boat.
+* Use the L or R keys or the Turn control to rotate the boat.
+* Use the enter key or Found It button when you are lined up.

 ## Note

 This game was originally created for a kiosk, so it is not responsive.
 It's best viewed on desktop or screen that is 1100px or wider.